nikoder/Habitat-annotation-of-forward-facing-benthic-imagery/README.md

 <HR>
 </HR>

-To simplify the annotation process and still represent multiple scales of habitat in horizontaly facing imagery, we have gridded the images in 5 x 4 cells.
+To simplify the annotation process and still represent multiple scales of habitat in horizontally facing imagery, we have gridded the images in 5 x 4 cells.

 Protocol: each of the cells is annotated for dominant Benthic Composition, Field of View and Relief.